 Prisons overcrowding crisis ‘worse than I thought’, says Starmer

-The prisons overcrowding crisis is “worse than I thought” the Prime Minister admitted as the new Labour Government considers freeing more criminals early.
+The prisons overcrowding crisis is “worse than I thought” the Prime Minister admitted as the new Labour Government looks set to free more criminals early.

 Sir Keir Starmer said he was “pretty shocked” at the scale of the situation and claimed the previous government was “reckless”.